janetjoywilson/janetjoywilson.github.io/_library/braiding-sweetgrass.md

 ## a hymn of love to the world

-I think Eliabeth Gilbert's quote on the front cover emcompasses the reason we all need to sit with this book.
+I think Elizabeth Gilbert's quote on the front cover encompasses the reason we all need to sit with this book.

 Please don't wait as long as I did to journey with Kimmerer.